vmilon/PHP_members_catalogue/README.md

 Using xampp:

 Create a Folder in C/xampp/htdocs/PHP and name it whatever suits you.
 I personally named it members_catalogue.
+Then unzip the photos.7z.

 Start your apache server and MySQL server in Xampp control panel